Wey and Godalming Navigations

 The Wey was one of the first rivers in England to be made navigable; the River Wey Navigation opened in 1653, with 12 locks between Weybridge and Guildford, and the Godalming Navigation, with a further four locks, was completed in 1764.
-Commercial traffic ceased as late as 1983 and the Wey Navigation and the Godalming Navigations were donated to the National Trust in 1964 and 1968 respectively.
+Commercial traffic ceased as late as 1983 and the Wey Navigation and the Godalming Navigation were donated to the National Trust in 1964 and 1968 respectively.

 History

 The River Wey has two main sources, which form the North Branch and the South Branch, which join at Tilford.
-The combined flow continues to Godalming, cuts through the chalk of the North Downs at Guildford, and passes through the Surrey Hills Area of Outstanding Natural Beauty to join the River Thames at Weybridge.
+The combined flow continues to Godalming, cuts through the chalk of the North Downs at Guildford, and passes through the Surrey Hills National Landscape to join the River Thames at Weybridge.
 It had been used by small boats since medieval times, and some improvements were made to the channel from 1618.

 Sir Richard Weston was an owner of land beside the river, and had been responsible for a 3 mi cut through his land in 1618–1619, running from Stoke Mills to Sutton Green.
 It included a towing path and several bridges, together with a number of sluices which enabled him to flood 150 acre of his land in a controlled manner, thus creating water-meadows.
-As a catholic and a royalist, his property was sequestrated during the English Civil War and he fled to the Low Countries, where he studied inland navigations and the working of pound locks.
+As a Catholic and a royalist, his property was sequestrated during the English Civil War and he fled to the Low Countries, where he studied inland navigations and the working of pound locks.
 He returned to England in the late 1640s, and proposed a scheme for making the Wey navigable to Guildford by the use of such locks.
 Guildford Corporation had petitioned Parliament in 1621 and 1624 for a scheme using flash locks, but there is no evidence that the proposals had been properly surveyed or costed, and nothing came of them.
 In order to progress the scheme, Weston needed his sequestration to be discharged, and someone to take an interest in the Wey.
-He found an ally in James Pitson, who had been a Major in Cromwell's army, and who was now Commissioner for Surrey.
-He was able to get Weston acquitted, and presented a bill to Parliament in December 1650, which became an Act of Parliament on 26 June 1651.
+He found an ally in James Pitson, who had been a major in Cromwell's army, and who was now Commissioner for Surrey.
+He was able to get Weston acquitted, and presented a bill to the Commonwealth parliament in December 1650, which became an act of Parliament on 26 June 1651, entitled "An Act for making Navigable the River of Wye".